 The American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP) are the governing boards that administer tests to examinees seeking to become certified as a nurse practitioner.
+Both ANCC certification and AANP certification are credentials that demonstrate the necessary expertise by nurse practitioners.
 There are multiple test areas including Family, Adult-Gerontology, Pediatrics and Adolescent Medicine, Midwifery and Psychiatric.
 Depending on your degree, tests can either be acute or primary care.

 We offer board review for both the ANCC and AANP Family Nurse Practitioner (FNP).
 Because of this, we’re often asked how the tests (and our products) differ from one another and if one is better than the other.
 Hopefully, we can provide you the answers you’re seeking below:

 What content is covered in the ANCC and AANP FNP exams?

 B. Advanced Pharmacology For Treating Patients Across the Life-Span

 D. Scope and Standards of Practice